sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 * TBD: details of minimal registraton parameters?
 * relation to RFC7591 OAuth 2.0 Dynamic Client Registration
 * MAY support RFC7592 OAuth 2.0 Dynamic Client Registration Management Protocol

-* relation to acceptable methods and algorithms
+Please refer to [Algorithms](#Algorithms) for more information on eligable cryptographic methods and keys that can be used when registering a Client.

 ## Native/SPA, extra security measures
 * not in iGov, additional